maxvfischer/DIY-ai-art/README.md

 * Button to change artwork
 * Passive infrared sensor to reduce risk of screen burn-in

-The guide includes how to set up the computer to run an art kiosk (with code), how to build and assemble the control box, how to integrate the button and PIR sensor etc.
+It includes how to set up the computer to run an art kiosk (with code), how to build and assemble the control box, how to integrate the button and PIR sensor etc.

 # Table of content